zhelnio/schoolMIPS/README.md

 # schoolMIPS

-A small MIPS CPU core originally based on Sarah L. Harris MIPS CPU.
-Its first version was written for [Young Russian Chip Architects](http://www.silicon-russia.com/2017/06/09/arduino-and-fpga/) summer school.
+A small MIPS CPU core originally based on Sarah L. Harris MIPS CPU ("Digital Design and Computer Arhitecture" by David Money Harris and Sarah L Harris).
+The first version of schoolMIPS was written for [Young Russian Chip Architects](http://www.silicon-russia.com/2017/06/09/arduino-and-fpga/) summer school.

-The schoolMIPS have several versions (from simple to complex).
+The CPU have several versions (from simple to complex).
 Each of them is placed in the separate git branch:
 - **00_simple** - the simplest CPU without data memory, programs compiled with GNU gcc;
 - **01_mmio** - the same but with data memory, simple system bus and peripherals (pwm, gpio, als);
 - **02_irq** - data memory, system timer, interrupts and exceptions (CP0 coprocessor);